dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/no-js-tracker/No-JS-tracker-setup.md

 **4. You may optionally enter a page URL**.
 Both the Clojure Collector and Cloudfront collector will be able to deduce the URL directly (without relying on a value entered in a query string), so this can be safely left out if you wish.

-**5. Select the type of collector you're using and enter either the Cloudfront subdomain (if you're running the Cloudfront collector) or the collector URL (if you're running the Clojure collector)**.
+**5. Select the type of collector you're using and enter the relevant details.** If you're using the Cloudfront collector you will need to enter the Cloudfront subdomain.
+If you're using the Clojure collector (or any other collector) you will need to enter the or the endpoint collector URL.

-**6. Select the `Generate No-JS tracking tag** button.
+**6. Select the `Generate No-JS tracking tag button**.
 The tracking code will be displayed below the wizard.
 Copy this to the clipboard.

 <a name="embed" />
 ### 3. Insert the tracking code into the page you wish to track